awslabs/kubeflow-manifests/website/content/en/docs/deployment/prerequisites.md

 - [pip](https://pip.pypa.io/en/stable/installation/) - A package installer for python.

 ## Create an EC2 Cluster
-> Note : You do not need to create an EKS cluster if you are using Terraform
+> Note : You do not need to create an EC2 cluster if you are using Terraform

 Use the following command to automatically provision an EKS cluster:
 ```sh